linked-statistics/COOS/governance_final.md

     </tr>
     <tr>
 	  <th scope="row">2</th>
-      <td><b>Use of agreed standards</b></td>
+      <td><b>Use of agreed models and standards</b></td>
-      <td><p>COOS is built upon foundations set by other standards, makes use of already available standards and helps the user to leverage them in combination.</p></td>
+      <td><p>COOS is built upon foundations set by other standards and helps the stakeholder to leverage them in combination.
+Therefore COOS optimally reuses the existing terms and definitions used by the involved models, standards.</p></td>
       <td>
-        <p>COOS provides a formal presentation of all ModernStats standards covering the statistical business process, the information objects and the generic activities of statistical organisations.</p>
+        <p>COOS provides a formal presentation of ModernStats standards covering the statistical business process, the information objects and the generic activities of statistical organisations.</p>
-        <p>COOS is also linked to general vocabularies, data models and existing ontologies, such as DCAT, PROV, SKOS</p>
+        <p>COOS is also linked to general vocabularies, data models and existing ontologies, such as DCAT, PROV, SKOS.</p>
         <p>By COOS providing the high-level formal presentation of the concepts used in these models, it is ultimately connecting them.</p>
+	<p>As COOS is integrating information available in models, standards, in case of missing terms or contradictions between similar terms used in different models, using new definitions should be avoided.</p>
       </td>
       <td>
         <ul>
-          <li>COOS adaptation/revision initiatives will not begin until they are examined for compliance with the design principles.
-A conflict with a principle will be resolved by changing the framework of the initiative.</li>
-          <li>Mechanisms are needed to monitor the implementation of COOS and adapt it where necessary to meet business needs.</li>
+          <li>COOS is a powerful means of representing the connections between the ModernStats standards and ontology industry models, forming a bridge between the core standards for official statistics and relevant standards outside the domain.</li>
+          <li>Connecting the ModernStats models this way will help the community to highlight areas for further improvement in each model in order to support interoperability: to make them work together better.</li>
+	  <li>Defining relations between statistical concepts and objects defined in other ontologies or vocabularies allows us to benefit from existing well-defined and useful semantics.</li>
         </ul>
       </td>
     </tr>